 Calculate the Unfloored CTE65 (adjusted), which is calculated in the same way as Unfloored CTE70 (adjusted) but averaging the 35% (instead of 30%) largest values.

-e.
-The additional standard projection amount shall subsequently be the larger of the quantity calculated in Section 6.B.3.d and zero.
+d.
+The additional standard projection amount shall subsequently be the larger of the quantity calculated in Section 6.B.4.c and zero.

-4. Modeled Reinsurance
+5. Modeled Reinsurance

-Cash flows associated with reinsurance shall be projected in the same manner as that used in the calculation of the SR as described in Section 3.
+Cash flows associated with reinsurance shall be projected in the same manner as that used in the calculation of the DR and SR as described in Section 3.

-5. Modeled Hedges
+6. Modeled Hedges

-Cash flows associated with hedging shall be projected in the same manner as that used in the calculation of the CTE70 (adjusted) as discussed in Section 9.C or Section 4.A.4.a for a company without a future hedging strategy supporting the contracts.
+Cash flows associated with hedging shall be projected in the same manner as that used in the calculation of the CTE70 (adjusted) as discussed in Section 9.C or Section 4.A.4.b for a company without a future hedging strategy supporting the contracts other than a future hedging strategy with hedge payoffs that offset interest credits associated with indexed interest strategies.